kzil88/Quant/README.md

 Init_BigOrder.py ------ update the big-order information of stocks on Market.
 Init_Classify.py ------ update kinds of classifies of stocks on Market.
 Init_Date.py ------ update the trading date.
+Init_Finance.py ------ update the finance report of stocks on Market.